Strongly regular and strongly walk-regular graphs that admit perfect state transfer: Strongly walk-regular graphs

 \section{Strongly walk-regular graphs}

 Let $\G$ be a graph with adjacency matrix $A$.
 The property that $\G$ is a strongly regular graph can be interpreted as the condition that $A^2$ can be expressed as a linear combination of $I$, $A$, and $J$.
 A generalization of the exponent $2$ of $A$ to an arbitrary integer $\ell \geq 2$ is the concept of strongly walk-regular graphs.
-These graphs were introduced by van Dam and Omidi~\cite{vDO}.
+These graphs were introduced by Van Dam and Omidi~\cite{vDO}.
 In this paper, the parameters of strongly walk-regular graphs are not our main focus, so we present a slightly modified definition.

 Let $\ell \geq 2$ be a positive integer.
 A graph $\G$ with adjacency matrix $A$ is said to be \emph{strongly $\ell$-walk-regular} if $A^{\ell}$ can be expressed as a linear combination of $I$, $A$, and $J$.
+Moreover, a graph is said to be simply \emph{strongly walk regular} if it is $\ell$-strongly walk regular for some $\ell$.
 Note that a graph can be both strongly $\ell$-walk-regular and strongly $m$-walk-regular for different positive integers $\ell$ and $m$.
 Indeed, strongly regular graphs are not only strongly $2$-walk-regular but also strongly $\ell$-walk-regular for any $\ell \geq 2$.

-Van Dam and Omidi~\cite{vDO} showed that strongly walk-regular graphs belong to one of the following classes: empty graphs, disjoint union of complete graphs with the same order, strongly regular graphs, disjoint unions of complete bipartite graphs of the same size and isolated vertices, or connected regular graphs with four distinct eigenvalues.
+Van Dam and Omidi~\cite{vDO} showed that strongly walk-regular graphs belong to one of the following classes: empty graphs, disjoint unions of complete graphs with the same order, connected strongly regular graphs, disjoint unions of complete bipartite graphs of the same size and isolated vertices, or connected regular graphs with four distinct eigenvalues.
 Following Zhang et al.~\cite{ZHF}, we refer to graphs in the last class (that is, connected strongly walk-regular graphs with four distinct eigenvalues) as \emph{genuine strongly walk-regular graphs}.
 Recently, Zhang et al.\ ~\cite{ZHF} classified genuine strongly $3$-walk-regular graphs with the least eigenvalue $-2$.
 Note that if a graph is genuine strongly $\ell$-walk-regular, then $\ell$ must be an odd number~\cite[Theorem~3.4]{vDO}.

 Examples of strongly walk-regular graphs include the Hamming graph $H(3,3)$ and the complement of the Cartesian product of $K_{m,m}$ and $K_m$, which is denoted by $\overline{K_{m,m} \sikaku K_m}$, where $m$ is a positive integer.
 More sophisticated constructions have also been established, utilizing coset graphs of the duals of three-weight codes~\cite{CX, MS, SKKS}, or Cayley graphs derived from plateaued Boolean functions~\cite{RSS}.